Skip to Content

 Look for opportunities to use positive reinforcement.
 As the saying goes, every cloud has a silver lining.
 Even if your child is acting out, search for the positive in the situation and use it.

-Sometimes, adding humor to the situation helps.
-For example, once my son kicked his shoes off angrily while in the car.
-I picked his shoes up and used silly voices to make each of his shoes “talk” to him about how they like when he wears them.
+Sometimes, adding humor to the situation helps, too.
+For example, once, my son kicked his shoes off angrily while in the car.
+I picked his shoes up and used silly voices to make each of his shoes “talk” to him about how they liked when he wore them.

 Acceleration – Escalation Will Run Its Course